EnactProtocol/encat-spec-and-tools/README.md

 ### 🔧 Tool Definition

-Enact tools are defined using a simple /JSON schema.
+Enact tools are defined using a simple YAML schema:

 ```yaml
 enact: 0.0.1